framethespace/sigrok-DMX512-RDM/README.md

 # sigrok-DMX512-RDM for DSview & Sigrok
-A DMX512 decoder fork to support RDM decoding
+A E1.20 RDM decoder based on DMX512 decoder.

 It was made for DSview but I don't see why it would not be compatible with Sigrok (untested).